 Robert Alexander is a senior litigation paralegal in consumer finance matters, namely lender liability cases.
 He assists attorneys with matters involving complex and class action litigation, as well as consumer finance actions.

 In addition to drafting legal documents—such as agreements and correspondence—Robert also coordinates and prepares case closing submissions to clients.
 He also has substantial experience in case and document management and has worked with a number of electronic databases and e-discovery methods.
-Robert is also experienced with a number of software programs, including Summation Enterprise and Relativity, and a certificate in data privacy and security compliance from Seton Hall School of Law.
+Robert has experience with Summation Enterprise and Relativity, and a certificate in data privacy and security compliance from Seton Hall School of Law.

 Some of the cases on which Robert has assisted include:

 - People v.
 Greg Doherty, et al. An 11-month trial where three former Marsh executives were acquitted of felony charge stemming from alleged bid-rigging, price-fixing and collusion activities.
 This trial comprised more than 22 million pages of discovery documents.
 Robert was instrumental in organizing, reviewing and preparing trial exhibits utilizing the 22 million pages.

 - Esmart Technologies v.
 Wayne Drizin, et al. In this case, former employees allegedly misappropriated an invention developed by Esmart.
 Robert assisted attorneys in the preparation for depositions, including reviewing and organizing documents, hard drives and reports from experts, and attended and coordinated the documents and exhibits used at deposition.